 Options for how to visit the Vatican

-- Turn up on the day without any tickets and purchase tickets in person (not recommended except at the quietest times of year)
+- Turn up without tickets and buy them on the day (not recommended except at the very quietest times of year)

-- Book tickets directly or via third-party sites like GetYourGuide or Tiqets
+- Book tickets directly on the official site or via third-party sites like GetYourGuide or Tiqets

 - Book a guided tour with a walking tour company

-- Use a Rome attraction pass which includes some of the attractions in the Vatican City
+- Use a Rome attraction pass that includes some of the Vatican sights

 How Long to Visit the Vatican For